algolia/jekyll-algolia/README.md

 ## Dependencies

-The `algoliasearch-jekyll` plugin works for versions of Jekyll starting from 2.5, with a version of Ruby of at least 2.0.
-You also need [Bundler][7] to add the gem as a dependency to Jekyll.
+This plugin is compatible with version of Jekyll >= 3.6.2 and version of Ruby >= 2.4.0.
+Those are the versions [deployed on GitHub Pages][8] at the time of writing.

+You will also need [Bundler][9] to install the gem in your project.

 ## Searching

 This plugin will index your data in your Algolia index.
-Building the front-end search is of the scope of this plugin, but you can follow [our tutorials][8] or use our forked version of the popular [Hyde theme][9].
+Building the front-end search is of the scope of this plugin, but you can follow [our tutorials][10] or use our forked version of the popular [Hyde theme][11].

 ## GitHub Pages

 The initial goal of the plugin was to allow anyone to have access to great search, even on a static website hosted on GitHub pages.

-Unfortunately, GitHub does not allow custom plugins to be run on GitHub Pages.
+But GitHub does not allow custom plugins to be run on GitHub Pages.
-This means that you'll either have to run `bundle exec jekyll algolia push` manually, or configure a CI environment (like [Travis][10] to do it for you.
+This means that you'll either have to run `bundle exec jekyll algolia push` manually, or configure a CI environment (like [Travis][12] to do it for you.

-[Travis CI][11] is an hosted continuous integration service, and it's free for open-source projects.
+[Travis CI][13] is an hosted continuous integration service, and it's free for open-source projects.
 Properly configured, it can automatically reindex your data whenever you push to `gh-pages`.